 A bouquet of roses is the traditional gift given by romantics on Valentines Day, and it is often accompanied by a wrapped present.
-But did you know that Valentine's rose colors all have a traditional meaning that symbolizes the giver's feelings toward the recipient?
+But did you know that all Valentine's rose colors have a unique and traditional meaning that symbolizes the giver's feelings toward the recipient?
 So before you buy and bestow roses, know what message you will be sending.

-Red roses proclaim "I love you."
+Red roses beautifully proclaim "I love you."
 They are the ultimate symbol of romantic love and enduring passion.
-Florists can't keep up with Valentines Day demand for red roses, which makes them especially expensive in February.
-If this is the message you want to convey, no other rose color will do.
-So if cost is a factor, it's better to send fewer stems rather than substitute a different color.
-Buy Red Roses Online.
+Florists are challenged to keep up with Valentines Day demand for red roses, which makes them especially expensive in February.
+If love is the message you want to convey, however, no other rose color will do.
+If cost is a factor, it's better to send fewer stems rather than substitute any other color.

-Yellow roses indicate friendship and freedom -- so don't send them if your intentions are romantic and long-lasting in nature; you could actually be insulting the recipient!
-Yellow roses are also appropriate for sending congratulations to newlyweds, graduates, Texans, and new mothers.
+Yellow roses signify friendship and freedom — so they're appropriate if you view your relationship as platonic.
+Do not send them if your intentions are romantic and long-lasting in nature because the wrong message will be communicated.
+Yellow roses are appropriate for sending congratulations to newlywed couples, graduates, Texans, and new mothers.

 Pale Pink Roses

 Pale pink roses connote grace, gentleness, and gratitude.
 While they may look youthful and delicate, they are as sturdy as any other rose.
-Buy Pale Pink Roses
+They are often associated with young girls and older women.

 Light Pink Roses